Did you know that LGBTQ+ people experience barriers to accessing services?

 - fear of homophobic, biphobic or transphobic discrimination.

-Lancashire LGBT can help you to create a positive and productive environment for your employees and reduce barriers for your LGB&T service users.
+Lancashire LGBT can help you to create a positive and productive environment for your employees and reduce barriers for your LGBTQ+ service users.

 Lancashire LGBT Quality Mark holders can benefit in a variety of ways including: